 When you transfer the owner’s role, you’ll be downgraded to an admin and no longer be in charge of the workspace.

-Team member you gave the owner’s role to will receive a notification that you made them the new owner of the workspace.
+A team member you gave the owner’s role will receive a notification that you made them the new owner of the workspace.

 Please note that you can’t delete a workspace if that’s the only workspace you have.
-To delete it, you’ll need to create another workspace and make that workspace Active.
-Then you can delete the other workspace.
+To delete the workspace, you’ll first need to create a new workspace and switch to it.
+Then, you can delete the original workspace.

 When the owner of the workspace leaves it, the workspace is deleted automatically, forever.
 This can’t be reversed.
 Once a workspace is deleted, it can’t be undone.